JoshCheek/8-LoLambda/lecture/04_let_there_be_booleans.md

 ---------------------

 So if we only have lambdas, how do we do things like if statements?
-Well, true and false are used to select between two options.
+Well, everything must be a lambda, so true and false are lambdas.
-So we'll give them those two options and let them each select from them.
+And since true and false are used to select between two options (a true case and a false case) we'll give them those two options and let them select the appropriate one.

 ```js